rohansh-tty/EVA4/S4/Readme.md

 **Main Task**

-    WRITE IT AGAIN SUCH THAT IT ACHIEVES
-        99.4% validation accuracy
+    WRITE MNIST DIGIT CLASSIFIER AGAIN SUCH THAT IT ACHIEVES 99.4% validation accuracy
         Less than 20k Parameters
         You can use anything from above you want.